Brian-Williams/acceptanceutils/README.md

 <!--- The first 'images' is the branch name, the second is the folder in that branch --->
 ![Set theory is fun](/../images/images/Surjection.svg.png?raw=true "Surjection")

+### Watcher

+SubClassWatcher is useful for confirming hierarchies when specs require it.